 The purpose of Shoppers’ Critique is to provide stores with an objective third part experience about the type of shopping experience they’re providing their customers.
 The store uses the information gathered by the independent contractors who work for Shoppers’ Critique and identify what aspects of their customer service or merchandise can be improved.

 Enrolling myself in the program was surprisingly easy.
 I expected it to be really complicated.
 I was able to complete the registration process online and each step was easy to follow.
 The information the website required I provide include:

 • Telephone number

 I was required to fill out a fairly detailed questionnaire about my shopping preferences which the company uses to help match me up with stores that have requested secret shoppers.
-After completing all of that I was asked to take my time and really read over the Independent Contractors agreement.
-Until I agreed with the terms of the contract, no shops would be assigned to me.
+After completing all of that I was asked to take my time and really read the Independent Contractors agreement.
+Until I agreed to the terms of the contract, no shops would be assigned to me.